Ubirajara Dettmar

 Ubirajara Dettmar was a Brazilian photographer.
 He documented a wide range of events, including weddings, funerals, revolutions, and armed conflicts, both within Brazil and internationally.
-Dettmar served as the official photographer for President Fernando Collor de Mello.
+Dettmar was the official photographer for President Fernando Collor de Mello.

 Throughout his career, Dettmar contributed to major media outlets in the country, including O Cruzeiro, Manchete, Veja, Diário de Notícias, Correio da Manhã, Última Hora, Folha de S.Paulo, and O Globo.
-Additionally, he was the photographer for the Supreme Federal Court (STF), the Superior Court of Justice (STJ), and the Superior Electoral Court (TSE), capturing the official portraits of numerous ministers.
+He was also the photographer for the Supreme Federal Court (STF), the Superior Court of Justice (STJ), and the Superior Electoral Court (TSE), capturing the official portraits of numerous ministers.

-Dettmar authored several books sharing insights from his extensive experience in photography.
+Dettmar wrote several books about photography.